What is Scientific Management Theory?

 15. Owners and investors benefitted:

-16. Avoids labor and management disputes:
+16. Avoids labour and management disputes:

-Since there is a healthy relationship and cooperation between management and labors, hence they have a cordial and harmonious relationship with one another.
+Since there is a healthy relationship and cooperation between management and labours, hence they have a cordial and harmonious relationship with one another.
 By this way, industrial disputes are reduced and peace in an industry is achieved.

 Disadvantages of Scientific Management Theory: